UnitedEffects/ueauth/README.md

 ## TODO

-* cleanup
-    * swagger & status code cleanup
+* cleanup 1
-        * Add oidc endpoints to swagger
     * work through access middleware and get it working correctly for all endpoints
         * ensure endpoints using middleware correctly - do some negative tests
         * figure out permissions per endpoint required...
-* go feature by feature on the options...
-    * keys jwks?
-Is this as simple as it seems?
-    * different grant types - with/without confirmation
+        * read/write/admin scopes?
+        * update modifiedby data
-    * Setup CORS options
+* Setup CD to QA
-    * figure out logout
-* need an initial setup endpoint
-    * should tie into permissions
 * Views
     * need login errors to rendor as a view rather than json
     * Different views by tenant ?
     * Custom error view ?
-* Plugins and hooks?
 * translate oidc errors to local format in the oidc post middleware
     * You can probably do this with a try catch on the route
-* need to have a plan for securing db or hashing client secret
 * audit system
     * Event emitter... possibility of something being missed though in a lambda env
+* Cleanup 2
+    * go feature by feature on the options...
+        * different grant types - with/without confirmation
+        * Setup CORS options
+        * figure out logout
     * clean up babel build and dev dependencies - no more src/start outside dev - UPDATE BOILERPLATE
-* inline todos
+    * review inline todos
+* Write high risk area Tests!!!!
-* implement with a client/app
+* implement with a client/app (mmv api portal)
+* MVP release

 ## TESTING TODO